ggasmithh/chatty/README.md

 # chatty
-A Telegram chatbot utilizing Markov chains for humourous results.
+A Telegram chatbot utilizing Markov chains for humorous results.

  ## usage
  Before running, chatty must be configured by setting the following enviroment variables.